tdavidcl/ndspmhd-examples/HYDRO/test1-2Drandom-settling/README-settling.txt

 Run the code using ./2DSPMHD random.in
 Or with output to a file: ./2DSPMHD random.in >& random.out &

-Plot the results using "nsplash random_0*.dat"
+Plot the results using "splash random_0*.dat"

 Things to try
 --------------